awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Empty array condition ForAnyValue: The ForAnyValue prefix with an empty condition key {{key}} never matches the request context and it does not affect the policy.
+Empty array condition ForAnyValue: The ForAnyValue prefix with an empty condition key never matches the request context and it does not affect the policy.
 Specify conditions.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The ForAnyValue prefix with an empty condition key {{key}} never matches the request context and it does not affect the policy.
-Specify conditions.
+"findingDetails": "The ForAnyValue prefix with an empty condition key never matches the request context and it does not affect the policy.
+Specify conditions."
-"
 ```

 **Resolving the suggestion**